 There are no restaurants inside Park Guell, just one quite expensive café with touristy reheated food and sandwiches inside the paying area (there used to be another one overlooking the Plaça de la Natura, but it closed in Spring of 2016).
 And most of the restaurants around the main entrance of the Park are tourist traps… I’m afraid that if you expected to enjoy and idyllic meal in the area after visiting this amazing Gaudi work, that won’t be easy…

-These are our favorite Park Guell restaurants:
+These are our favorite restaurants near Parc Guell:

 If you take the exit at the top of the Park that goes behind the big white mansion (Casa Trias), a short walk through a Mediterranean pine tree wood will take you to the Carmel neighborhood: a working class quarter famous for a Park Guell restaurant that attracts locals for their huge plates of patatas bravas with two sauces (a garlicky mayonnaise and a spicy tomato one).

 There are two interesting restaurants near Antonio Gaudi Park Guell if you exit the park on Carretera del Carmel: this Catalan restaurant is less than 5 minutes down the street, inside a pretty old modernist vila with stone walls, and it specializes in “cargols a la llauna”: snails cooked in a tin, a very appreciated Catalan recipe (you guessed it right: Catalan cooking receives a strong influence from French cuisine, and if they love their escargots, we have our own earthier version of them.